emilk/emilib/README.md

 # What
-This is a loose collection of C++11 libraries I tend to reuse between different, mostly game-related, projects.
+This is a loose collection of C++14 libraries I tend to reuse between different, mostly game-related, projects.

 They are meant mostly for me (Emil Ernerfeldt), but if you find them useful, have at it.

 Their only dependencies are either system dependencies (pthread etc) and [Loguru](https://github.com/emilk/loguru). gl_lib also depends on OpenGL and GLEW.
 The libraries does not depend on each other.

 They all work on OSX and iOS and probably Linux.
-Some may work on Windows.
+Some may work elsewhere.

 ### coroutine
 This is a "fake coroutine" class which implements a cooperative thread and methods for passing execution between the outer and inner thread.